-Farmer’s market potato salad is an easy side dish that’s a hit at any potluck or picnic!
+Easy side dishes like this farmer’s market potato salad recipe will be a hit at any potluck or picnic!
 Homemade sour cream dressing is combined with tender red potatoes, hard boiled eggs, red onion, carrots, and bell peppers.
 This easy potato salad recipe is the best when it’s made using fresh produce from the farmer’s market or your vegetable garden!

 It is no secret that I have a slight obsession with potato side dishes.
 Technically, potatoes are vegetables, but very starchy ones.
 If you aren’t already aware, starchy vegetables are merely carbohydrates in disguise.
 And I am a carbohydrate addict – a carboholic.